B2B Influencer Marketing Strategy: The Guide for Success in 2023

 • Sarbjeet Johal is a Silicon Valley technologist who has worked for Oracle, Rackspace, VMWare, and other tech firms.
 I also know Sarbjeet.
 He’s an engineer by trade, has a lot of knowledge in the software industry, and has established himself as an industry analyst here in Silicon Valley.

-• Helen Yu is the founder of Tigon Advisory, CXO-as-a-Service growth accelerator.
+• Helen Yu is the founder of Tigon Advisory, a CXO-as-a-service growth accelerator.

-While these individuals might not consider themselves to be a “B2B influencer”, I know that dozens of PR professionals have each on a list somewhere.
+While these individuals might not consider themselves a “B2B influencer”, I know that dozens of PR professionals have each on a list somewhere.
 And, yes, they are all very influential.

 A large segment of B2B influencers is also analysts for research and advisory companies, not just top-tier firms like Gartner, Forrester, and IDC.
 Smaller firms like Constellation Research, Everest Group, HfS Research, Aragon Research, and RedMonk are equally as influential to B2B buyers, if not more.
 Here are a few that fall into this category.